 Alternatives is a registered charity, governed by a board of trustees.
-Our trustees are all volunteers; each gives his or her time and expertise freely to the cause.
+Our trustees are all volunteers who give their time and expertise freely to the cause.

 The Trustees have appointed a CEO to lead and manage the day-to-day operation of Alternatives.
 In turn, the CEO is supported by four part-time members of staff and around 15 dedicated volunteers.

-Brief biographies of our Manager and Trustees are as follows:
+Brief biographies of our CEO and Trustees are as follows:

 CEO: Angela Such DipHE MBACP

 Angela was appointed in January 2013 to lead and manage the charity.
 She is a qualified counsellor and leads the Alternatives counselling team, as well having active involvement within it.
 In addition, Angela has been responsible for the growth and the many fundraising successes and other initiatives that Alternatives has seen in recent years – including the opening and running of the mother and baby shop in Clarendon Road, Watford and the launch of the Baby Box project.

 When asked about her motivation for the cause, Angela said: “Sadly, pregnancy and motherhood is not a time of joy and excitement for everyone.
 It is a tremendously painful time for some.
 The recognition of this fact – combined with the lack of dedicated services for those needing compassionate pregnancy-related care – gives me great passion for this charity and it is a pleasure to lead it.”